My Natural Labor & Delivery Story

 Braxton Hicks Contractions & Real Contractions

-Braxton Hicks contractions are the contractions you might feel before you are actually in labor.
+Braxton Hicks contractions are the contractions you might feel before you are actually in labour.
 They act as a warm-up, preparing your body but can drive you mad as you hope they will quickly turn into the real deal.
 There are a few ways to tell if your contractions are the ‘real’ or practice Braxton Hicks.
 Read up on this - but basically, it’s all about timing and if they increase in frequency and strength.
 On the plus side, they tend to be more uncomfortable than painful and are a good sign as they help your body prepare for birth.
-Use this time to also prepare yourself mentally for contractions too.
+Use this time to prepare yourself mentally for contractions too.

-As many women do, I had Braxton Hicks contractions on and off for days before my waters actually broke.
+As many women do, I had Braxton Hicks contractions on and off for days before my waters broke.
 They didn’t get too bad - similar to a strong menstrual cramp - and were helped by massage (time for your partner to get involved) and a hot shower / hot water bottle to ease the discomfort.

 The day before

-Such is life, we can never pick the perfect time to naturally go into labor and so we were far from ready.
+Such is life, we can never pick the perfect time to naturally go into labour and so we were far from ready.
 We had been ready, but then we went through the second kind of ‘nesting period’ and switched up a load of our appliances so the apartment was a mess.
 We had a new fridge/freezer and dishwasher delivered but not yet fitted.
 Ingimar and I tried to move the fridge into position - mostly Ingimar, obviously - and the dishwasher was still sitting in the living room on cardboard waiting to be installed.
 I had just been to the second-hand furniture shop to buy a chest of drawers for the nursery, so they sat in the middle of the room waiting to be cleaned and painted.
-And to add to what I thought I would have time to achieve before I went into labor, I had just collected a fridge full of Isey skyr for collaboration and was getting ready to shoot those pictures.
+And to add to what I thought I would have time to achieve before I went into labour, I had just collected a fridge full of Isey skyr for collaboration and was getting ready to shoot those pictures.

 So not the best timing, eh?!